salesforcecli/plugin-packaging/messages/package_convert.md

 # flags.code-coverage.description

 Before you can promote and release a managed package version, the Apex code must meet a minimum 75% code coverage requirement.

+# flags.additional-base-packages.summary

+Comma-separated list of second-generation base package version IDs (starts with 04t) that the package being converted extends.

+# flags.additional-base-packages.description

+Specify this flag when you convert a first-generation managed package that extends a second-generation base package.
+List the subscriber package version IDs (starts with 04t) of the base packages; they're installed before the converted package version.
+Most conversions don't need this flag because dependencies are detected automatically.